 Finding Your Monarch Caterpillars

 You’ll find the caterpillars in the obvious spot – on milkweed!
 You will often find little ones nibbling away, or you might spot some tiny white eggs.
-Carefully collect the leaf your caterpillar is on and set it in the container.
+Carefully collect the leaf your caterpillar (or eggs) is on and set it in the container.

 You can keep a few caterpillars together, but keep the size of your container in mind.
 The caterpillars need plenty of room to grow.